Proudly partnered with Marmalade

 What does car insurance for learner drivers cover?

 When learning to drive for the first time, you’ll probably want to get in as many hours of driving practice as possible.
 But it can be expensive to get added as a named driver to a parent’s policy - and they may even be reluctant to add you if they think it could affect their No Claims Bonus!
-That’s why Marmalade’s learner driver policy includes the following:
+Marmalade’s learner driver policy makes it easier for you to convince your friend or parents to let you learn to drive in their car by making sure their NCB will not be affected if you need to make a claim.

 Exclusive cover for provisional drivers